Tunable phononic transparency and opacity with isotopic defects: Model of disorder in 1-D lattice

 The atomic mass is given by $m_{n}=(1-c_{n})m+c_{n}m_{\text{id}}$, where $c_{n}$ is the site occupation factor.
 We have $c_{n}=1$ if the site is occupied by an ID and $0$ otherwise.
 Hence, each instance of the configurational disorder is described by the binary sequence $(c_{1},c_{x},\ldots,c_{N})$.
 The total number of ID's is $N_{\text{id}}=\sum_{n=1}^{N}c_{n}$ and the ID concentration is given by $c=N_{\text{id}}/N=\overline{c_{n}}$, where the overhead line denotes the \emph{site average}.
 The site-averaged mass is $\overline{m_{n}}=m+c(m_{\text{id}}-m)=m+c\Delta m$ and the mass variance is $\overline{\delta m_{n}^{2}}=c(1-c)\Delta m^{2}$.
 Finally, we can associate a phonon dispersion with $\overline{m_{n}}$ , \emph{i.e.}, $\omega_{k}^{2}=\omega_{\text{max}}^{2}\sin^{2}(\frac{ka}{2})$ where $\omega_{\text{max}}^{2}=4\zeta/\overline{m_{n}}$.

-To describe how the ID distribution affect phonon transmission, we need to relate the ID distribution to the mass distribution, especially in terms of the spatial correlation of the mass.
+To describe how the ID distribution affects phonon transmission, we relate the ID distribution to the mass distribution, especially in terms of the spatial correlation of the mass.
 We characterize the \emph{positional} distribution of the ID's by its static structure factor

 where $r_{p}$ denotes the equilibrium position of the $p$-th ID and $q=\frac{2\pi n}{Na}$ is the wave vector for $0\leq n<N$.
 We note that for $q\neq0$, $S_{\text{id}}(q)$ is a function of the positions $(r_{1},\ldots,r_{N_{\text{id}}})$ of the $N_{\text{id}}$ defects and thus can be tuned by varying $r_{1},\ldots,r_{N_{\text{id}}}$.